hvalenty/ds5100-finalproject-unc6kr/README.md

 * current_state(self)

-        Return a copy of die dataframe with faces and weights
+        Return a dataframe with faces and weights

         Returns
         -------